moonlight-sanctuary/Wobbly-Wonder-Journal/README.md

-# ✨ Reflect - Your Personal Journaling Companion
+# ✨ Wobbly Wonders - Your Personal Journaling Companion

 > A beautiful, empathetic journaling application that creates a safe space for your thoughts and reflections.
-Completely private, runs entirely in your browser, with an optional AI companion that truly cares about your journey.
+Completely private, runs entirely in your browser, with an optional AI companion that truly cares about your (often wobbly but always wonderful) journey.

 [![Views](https://hits.sh/github.com/moonlight-sanctuary/Wobbly-Wonder-Journal.svg?label=Views&color=brightgreen&style=flat-square)](https://hits.sh/github.com/moonlight-sanctuary/Wobbly-Wonder-Journal)

 If you enjoyed using this app, please drop a star on the repo.
 I made it super private (i.e. there are no external integrations, sign-ins, not even any http requests that go out from the app).
 If you like it, drop a star so I can see.
 Or hit the button above.
 Or both?

-## 🌟 Why Reflect?
+## 🌟 Why Wobbly Wonders?

-**Reflect** isn't just another note-taking app.
+**Wobbly Wonders** isn't just another note-taking app.
 Its simple and tailor made to not be distracting, to be pleasant looking, and to just work.
-Whether you're processing daily experiences, exploring your emotions, or celebrating your wins, Reflect provides a warm, supportive environment that encourages honest, self-expression and gives you your own space.
+Whether you're processing daily experiences, exploring your emotions, or celebrating your wins, Wobbly Wonders provides a warm, supportive environment that encourages honest, self-expression and gives you your own space.
 Use it on any device, anywhere with or without an internet connection.

-### ✨ **What Makes Reflect Special**
+### ✨ **What Makes Wobbly Wonders Special**

 - 🔒 **Complete Privacy** - Your thoughts stay on your device, never shared or tracked ( I cannot emphasise enough that don't want your data, my data is already too much for me to organize ¯\_(ツ)_/¯ )
 - 🤗 **Empathetic AI Companion** - An AI that responds with genuine care, validation, and support